KeychainMDIP/kc/doc/CLI-user-manual/README.md

 The Keychain CLI brings together functionality from three important sub-components:

 1. Decentralized Identity (DID) registration and management as defined by W3C DID Core.
-1. Verifiable Credential (VC) attestation and management as defined by W3C VC Data Model.
+1. Verifiable Credential (VC) credential and management as defined by W3C VC Data Model.
 1. Crypto keys and wallet management.

 All the CLI commands are self-documented using the `--help` flag, or by running `kc` with no flags: